 Why is routine so important to the autistic child?

-The autistic brain can feel ‘dis-ordered’ – hence the diagnostic term ‘autism spectrum disorder’ – and this element of disorder changes day to day and occasion to occasion, and also environment to environment, for the autist.
+The autistic brain can feel ‘dis-ordered’ – hence the diagnostic term ‘autism spectrum disorder’ (which we acknowledge that many neurodiversity advocates do not like to use) – and this element of disorder changes day to day and occasion to occasion, and also environment to environment, for the autist.
 (Read our ‘What is autism’ blog HERE).

 With life’s multiple elements of unpredictability, many autists find solace in structure.
 Each autist is different of course, with a different set of challenges, however all autistic individuals will face challenges in the fields of communication and social interaction, as well as some degree of sensory difficulty.
 It is when the difficulties or challenges stack up, and are not counter-acted by skill-sets to manage them, that autistic anxiety ramps up; and autistic behaviours that are problematic for the autist, and sometimes others around them, manifest.
 (This is why we use a set of scales in our Spectra.blog logo, e.g. to represent this ‘balance’ of challenges versus skill-sets).